grafuls/sti-ipython-nb/README.md

 Installation
 ---------------
-To build a Python image, choose either the CentOS or RHEL based image:
+To build a iPython Notebook image, choose either the CentOS or RHEL based image:
 *  **RHEL based image**

     To build a RHEL based Python image, you need to run the build on a properly